 World’s leading experts in the fields of neuroscience, sleep, and music originally joined forces to create this software for NASA astronauts.

 Today, this software is available to everyone, as an IOS or Android mobile app.

 Sleep Genius combines several techniques to engage the brain’s sleep centers with its music.
 Neurosensory algorithms trigger a motion-induced sensation, similar to a baby being rocked to sleep.
 Multi-band binaural beats train your brainwaves to match the stages of sleep, which keeps you asleep longer.
 Pink noise blocks distracting noises lowers your heart rate and relaxes your breathing.
 This is brought to you in the form of psychoacoustic music - scientifically composed audio that prepares your brain for sleep.

 This smart headband uses EEG (electroencephalography) to monitor your brainwave frequency and plays binaural beats accordingly.
 Your brain naturally matches the frequency of binaural beats, so as the frequency of the binaural beats gradually decreases, so does your brainwave frequency decrease along with it, until you fall asleep.

-Sleep Shepherd comes with a mobile app that provides detailed reports on your brain activity over night, and much more - you can even see your head orientation.
-Possibly the biggest advantage of Sleep Shepherd is that it’s completely portable and it’s made of materials that allow skin to ‘breathe’, so you basically won’t even feel you’re wearing it.
+Sleep Shepherd comes with a mobile app that provides detailed reports on your brain activity overnight, and much more - you can even see your head orientation.
+Possibly the biggest advantage of Sleep Shepherd is that it’s completely portable and it’s made of materials that allow the skin to ‘breathe’, so you basically won’t even feel you’re wearing it.

 4. Motiv Ring